ms24mtech11008/DIGITAL_VLSI_SOC_DESIGN_AND_PLANNING/README.md

 ---
 ### Lab steps to verify CTS runs
 ---
+and
+---
+### Lab steps to analyze timing with real clocks using OpenSTA
+---
 Continuing after run_cts

 ### Commands to Run OPENROAD and Create the Database